What are the symptoms of COVID-19? Can I come in and be tested?

 What does “close contact” with a potentially infected person mean?

-The CDC defines close contact as being within approximately 6 feet of a person with COVID-19 for a prolonged period of time or having direct contact with infectious secretions from a person with COVID-19 (e.g., being coughed or sneezed on).
+Close contact occurs when you have been within 6 feet of a confirmed COVID-19-positive person for more than 15 minutes starting from 48 hours before the start of their symptoms until they have been deemed non-infectious, or having direct contact with infectious secretions from a person with COVID-19 (e.g., being coughed or sneezed on).

-What should I do if I’m concerned that I’ve been exposed to COVID-19 in the community?
+What should I do if I’m concerned that I’ve been exposed to COVID-19?

 First, call your primary care provider to discuss your symptoms.
 All community exposures will be referred to the Department of Health in your respective county; however, in order to streamline the process, please contact your doctor first.
 If you do not have a primary care physician, please contact the health department in your area: